You don’t need to be loud to be smart

-Quiet people need space too — just as loud people do.
+Quiet people need space, too — just as loud people do.
 These exercises will help provide it.

 1. The no-interruption rule

-2. Ask for feedback in advance
+2. Ask introverts to provide feedback in advance

 Quiet people don’t like to provide feedback on their feet.
 They prefer to take time to review the information before they share their opinions.
 LinkedIn launched the “Quiet Ambassador” Network to recognize the voice of introverts versus extroverts and teach leaders how to pull the most out of everyone.

-3. Use physical space wisely
+3. Use the physical space wisely

 Humans tend to move from one extreme to the other.
 In the case of office space, we jumped from closed to open spaces without any balance.
-Some activities require collaboration among large teams, others small social interactions.
+Some activities require collaboration among large teams, while others need small social interactions.
 Many demand privacy to reflect quietly on specific issues.

 Introverts don’t thrive in an extrovert-centric workplace.
 Create quiet spaces and experiences for both individuals and small teams.